-John Hubers, Director of Global Education, 707-7055 Amber Leusink, Global Education Program Coordinator, 707-7227
+Kendall Stanislav, Director of Experiential Education, 707-7222. kendall.stanislav@nwciowa.edu Amber Leusink, Global Education Program Coordinator, 707-7227. amber.leusink@nwciowa.edu

-The Global Education Center is committed to providing safe, educational, and enriching study abroad opportunities for NWC students.
+The Global Education Center is committed to providing safe, educational, and enriching off-campus study opportunities for NWC students.
 The GEC oversees offcampus programs, including Northwestern semester and summer programs as well as any other off-campus programs NWC students attend for academic credit.
 Northwestern College is committed to providing "a liberal arts education...that assists in the understanding of and appreciation for the riches of our cultural heritage and the riches and diversity of other cultures."
 (The Goals of Northwestern College, Catalog, p.
 1) As part of that commitment, the college offers a variety of opportunities to study off-campus both domestically and abroad.